-- Team Contract (10 Poitns): Gather in groups (each group may include 2 to 4 team members).
-Select a data set that satisfies the requirements.
+Team Contract (10 Poitns): Gather in groups (each group may include 2 to 4 team members).
+Select a data set that satisfies the requirements, or pick one from the Team Project Group List (posted in Module).
 Split up work evenly and complete the Team Project Contract.
-See Sample Team Contract (posted under Modules → Project Part 1) for more information. - 2) Individual Report (90 Points): Each team member choose ONE variable (NO two team members may obtain the SAME variable).
+See Sample Team Contract (posted under Modules → Project Part 1) for more information.

+- 2) Individual Report (90 Points): Each team member choose ONE variable (NO two team members may pick the SAME variable).
 Complete a basic descriptive statistics analysis on your chosen variable using EXCEL, and complete an individual report.
 See Excel Demos and Sample Individual Report (posted under Modules → Project Part2) for more information.
 Late work will be penalized at the rate of 10 points per day late, including weekends, for a maximum of THREE calendar days.
 After the third late day, no late work will be accepted. - 3) Team Report (100 points): Work in teams, complete a multiple regression analysis using EXCEL, and complete a group report.
 No late team report will be accepted.